mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

 Example: 1.X to 1.Y (1.11 --> 1.12)

 If an upgrade is performed on a supported OS with all prerequisites fulfilled, then upgrade _should_ preserve the state of running tasks on the cluster.
-This document reuses portions of the [Advanced DC/OS Installation Guide][advanced-install].
+This document reuses portions of the [DC/OS Installation Guide][install].

 **Important:**